DylanLacey/parallel_test_tutorial/README.md

 SauceConnect.start
 SauceConnect.end
 ```
-* `Download, Extract, Cleanup` will download the latest stable version from SauceLabs and install in our app's directory, unzip it, and then delete the original zip file so we only have the .jar file.
+* `Download, Extract, Cleanup` will download the latest stable version from Sauce Labs and install in our app's directory, unzip it, and then delete the original zip file so we only have the .jar file.
 * `Start` will start the tunnel in its own process so you don't need to open a second tab on the command line
 * `End` will find the process's pid and kill it (SIGTERM)